Because the symptoms of haemorrhoids are similar to those of bowel cancer, it’s important to visit a doctor to get a proper diagnosis.

 - recent weight loss.

-Diagnosis of haemorrhoids usually involves an examination of the back passage to look for any swollen blood vessels.
+Diagnosis of haemorrhoids usually involves an examination of the anal passage (back passage) to look for any swollen blood vessels.
 Your doctor may conduct one of the following tests.

 - Digital rectal examination, where your doctor puts on gloves and places a lubricated finger inside the back passage to gently feel for any abnormalities.
 This is likely to be uncomfortable but will probably not be painful.